Frequently asked questions about The Mom of an Addict, Inc.

 Can I bring my younger children to a meeting?

-We do not provide childcare during our meetings.
+We currently do not provide childcare during our meetings.

 Do you offer anything for my older children who have witnessed their sibling’s battle with addiction?